Key Quote

 Technique 2 — SCIENTIFIC REGISTER / CLINICAL DETACHMENT

 Jekyll's statement uses the register of scientific observation — detached, analytical, declarative — to describe what is essentially a moral and spiritual crisis.
-This clinical detachment (emotionally distant, medical tone) reveals Jekyll's fundamental error: he approaches the human soul as if it were a chemical compound that can be separated in a laboratory.
+This clinical detachmentclinical detachment — An emotionally distant, medical tone when discussing disturbing subjects reveals Jekyll's fundamental error: he approaches the human soul as if it were a chemical compound that can be separated in a laboratory.
 Stevenson critiques the Victorian faith in science's ability to solve all problems, including moral ones.

 The use of 'Man' rather than 'I' performs a crucial distancing function: Jekyll presents his personal crisis as universal philosophy, avoiding direct confession.
-This deflection (redirecting attention away from oneself) through generalisation is itself a form of the respectable concealment that the novella criticises — even in his final confession, Jekyll cannot fully own what he has done.
+This deflectiondeflection — Redirecting attention away from oneself; avoiding direct personal responsibility through generalisation is itself a form of the respectable concealment that the novella criticises — even in his final confession, Jekyll cannot fully own what he has done.

 Key Words